grahamcracker1234/dedent/README.md

 #### `align` Argument

-Alternatively, pass `align=True` to enable alignment globally for all interpolations.
-Useful when you have many interpolations that all need alignment.
+Pass `align=True` to enable alignment globally for all t-string interpolations.
 Format spec directives override this.

 ```python
 from dedent import dedent